Tesla Technology

 • Responding correctly to Dutch road markings and traffic light sequences

 This public demo is a significant signal.
-Tesla does not typically demonstrate FSD publicly during regulatory review — the fact that this demo happened, and was reported (basenor.com, March 4 2026), strongly suggests the RDW is satisfied with the system's performance and the March 20 target is realistic.
+Tesla does not typically demonstrate FSD publicly during regulatory review — the fact that this demo happened, and was reported (basenor.com, March 4 2026), showed the RDW was engaged with the system's performance.
+Despite this, the March 20 full UN-R-171 approval target was missed — the decision has been deferred to April 10, 2026 (confirmed by RDW).

 FSD Supervised vs Autopilot: What European Drivers Have Now